SamuelJosephs/Laser_image_processor/README.md

 run the following command in a terminal: `image_processor --image-file-name <IMAGE_FILE_NAME> --r-value <R_VALUE> --output-file-name <OUTPUT_FILE_NAME>`

+Where R_VALUE is an integer between 0 and 255, the higher the numer the more pixels will be filtered out.
 The results will be written to OUTPUT_FILE_NAME where the first column is the x corrdinates and the y column lists the y coordinates.

+For best results you want the image to be mostly dark with a very bright path of the red laser.